crilab/From-Docker-to-Kubernetes/plan.md

 # Single-Container Pods

+Assume the user has a basic understanding of Docker and is now looking to learn Kubernetes.

 Start by explaining the fundamentals of Pods in Kubernetes and how they compare to Docker containers.

 Then, explain how to manage Pods (using the Ubuntu image) through imperative commands.